NucleoidAI/Nucleoid/README.md

 <br/>

-Nucleoid uses deterministic AI in the runtime; as writing just like any other codes in Node.js, the runtime rerenders the very same JavaScript codes and builds the logical dependency graph.
-As a result, the runtime manages the JS state as well as stores in the on-chain data store, so that your application doesn't require external database or anything else.
+Nucleoid uses deterministic AI in the runtime that tracks the statements in the code and creates a graph of the relationships between variables, objects, and functions.
+As writing just like any other codes in Node.js, the runtime manages the JS state as well as stores in the on-chain data store, so that your application doesn't require external database or nothing else.
 In short, the runtime translates your business logic to fully working application with the built-in datastore.

 <p align="center">
   <img src=".github/media/graph.gif" width="450" alt="Graph Animation"/>